The Simple Self Care Lifestyle with mo

 Researchers found that very low-salt diets may contribute to sleeping issues.
 (11)

 Salt activates an enzyme in the mouth called salivary amylase.
-An important enzyme that helps us break down carbohydrates into smaller molecules.
+Amylase is an important enzyme that helps us break down carbohydrates into smaller molecules.

-Salting Meat Before Cooking Can Help it be Easier to Digest.
+Salting Meat Before Cooking Can Help Its Digestion

 Protein that has been salted prior to cooking can help make it easier to digest.